CathieNova/SPT-HavenZoneCreator/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **What's the issue?**
-Describe the issue you have and how i can reproduce it.
+Describe the issue you have and how i can reproduce it, if you can't then it's not my problem..